shoutem/shoutem.github.io/_posts/1-1-9-Publish.md

 <img src='{{ site.baseurl }}/img/getting-started/developer-console.png'/>
 </p>

 There you can manage general information about your extension, set its visibility and track the analytics.
-Go back to your application dashboard again and click `Publish` above the preview.
+Go back to application dashboard for **RestaurantsApp** again and click `Publish` above the preview.
 That will lead you to screen for `Automatic App Publishing`.

 <p class="image">
 <img src='{{ site.baseurl }}/img/getting-started/automatic-app-publishing.png'/>